Try these halloumi cheese recipes for dishes you won’t forget!

 Thanks to its high melting point, many halloumi cheese recipes include grilling or frying it since it doesn’t melt in the same way as, say, cheddar.

-Typically made from a blend of goat and sheep’s milk, halloumi has a similar texture to paneer or cheese curds.
+Typically made from a blend of sheep and goat milk, halloumi has a similar texture to paneer or cheese curds.

 It’s slightly salty, holds its shape beautifully, and is high in protein and calcium.